adriangalilea/deno-grammy-middlewares/README.md

 A port of [grammy-middlewares](https://github.com/backmeupplz/grammy-middlewares) for [Deno](https://deno.land) users of [grammY](https://grammy.dev), with fixes and additional functionality.

+## ⚠️ JSR Publication Blocked ⚠️

+**IMPORTANT**: This package cannot currently be published on JSR due to dependency constraints.

+The package requires types from `grammy_types` which are only available via HTTPS imports from deno.land.
+JSR does not allow HTTPS imports in packages as documented in [JSR migration guide](https://jsr.io/docs/migrate-x-to-jsr#https-modules-supported-in-deno-not-in-jsr-packages).

+JSR publication will remain blocked until:
+1. grammy and grammy_types are published on JSR officially
+2. We can update our dependencies accordingly

+The `jsr-blocked` branch preserves our JSR publishing setup for when this becomes possible.

 ## Motivation

 - [issue #4](https://github.com/backmeupplz/grammy-middlewares/issues/4) in the original repository.
 The issue has been unresolved for over a year and involves a dependency that isn't necessary on Deno so we can remove the dependency and fix the issue.